 If you have triggered a need for inspection (see “When is a Sewer Inspection Required..” section of this article), then the following will happen:

-- 1 – Obtain a CCTV (Closed Circuit Television) inspection permit from CVSan prior to the CCTV inspection of your private sewer lateral.
-Every single sewer lateral on a property will need their own specific permit.
+- 1 – Obtain a CCTV (Closed Circuit Television) inspection permit from CVSan before the CCTV inspection of your private sewer lateral.
+Every single sewer lateral on a property will need its specific license.

-- 2 – All laterals will be inspected by CVSan unless the property owner presents proof to CVSan that they have a valid Compliance Certificate or is eligible for said Compliance Certificate for the sewer lateral in question.
+- 2 – CVSan will inspect all laterals unless the property owner presents proof to CVSan that they have a valid Compliance Certificate or is eligible for said Compliance Certificate for the sewer lateral in question.

-- 3 – The owner of the property is required to schedule the time and date of the inspection with CVSan at least 24 hours before the inspection is to be begun
+- 3 – The owner of the property is required to schedule the time and date of the inspection with CVSan at least 24 hours before the investigation begins.

 - 4 – An authorized CVSan inspector must be present and witness the CCTV inspection.